chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 - **Run_task1_optimisations.R**: script to run optimisation task 1
 - **Run_task2_3_optimisations.R**: script to run optimisations tasks 2 and 3

 Both scripts source all required functions and preprocess the initial gene expression data sets internally.

 For the remaining, web-based applications *DAVID*, *GSEA*, and *GSEAPreranked*, the optimisations were performed in the corresponding web-based application (i.e., by hand).
-To generate the figures, the optimisation results were therefore also transferred manually to the corresponding *R* scripts (`R/Code_figures`).
-See below for instructions on how to reproduce the optimisation results for the web-based applications yourself.
+To generate the results figures from the manuscript, the optimisation results were therefore also transferred manually to the corresponding *R* scripts (`R/Code_figures`).
+See below for instructions on how to reproduce the optimisation results for the web-based applications.

 ### 2. Generate the results figures (folder `R/Code_figures`)
 The *R* scripts to generate the results figures are directly named after the figure.